Leila de Lima: Writings

 On February 22, 2018, de Lima announced that she would launch an e-book, entitled, Dispatches from Crame I on February 23, a day before the anniversary of her incarceration.
 On February 23, the e-book was officially launched at the office of the Commission on Human Rights in Quezon City.
 It contained all the statements and letters written by her since she her imprisonment in 2017.
 It also contained statements from her supporters from various local and international organizations and personalities.

 On June 1, 2018, a book by de Lima's spiritual adviser, Fr.
 Robert Reyes, entitled, Prisoner of Conscience Prisoner of Hope, was launched, containing various accounts from different personalities giving their views of and conversations with de Lima during her incarceration.

 On de Lima's birthday on August 27, 2018, she released her second book, entitled, Fight for Freedom and Other Writings, which collects her speeches, letters, and notes, as well as letters of support from prominent personalities such as Vice President Leni Robredo, former Hong Kong Legislative Council Member Emily Lau, and Liberal International President Juli Minoves.

 Personal life

 De Lima was previously married for more than thirty years to lawyer Plaridel Bohol, who was her classmate in college, before their marriage was annulled.
 She has two children.

-De Lima's aunt, Julie de Lima, married Communist Party of the Philippines founder Jose Maria Sison, making him her uncle by marriage.
-Another aunt, Lilia de Lima, served as the head of the Philippine Economic Zone Authority and is a Ramon Magsaysay Awardee.
+De Lima's father, Vicente de Lima used to be a commissioner of the Commission on Elections during the time of Christian Monsod.
+Her aunt, Lilia de Lima, served as the head of the Philippine Economic Zone Authority and is a Ramon Magsaysay Awardee.

 Following her release, de Lima adopted five cats from Camp Crame who accompanied her constantly during her detention.